frozen-signal/Apple_IIe_MMU_IOU/Documentation/Understanding_IOU_MMU/Whats-not-implemented.md

-# What are the schematics

-These schematics were obtained by Henry S. Courbis, founder of ReActiveMicro, at KansasFest 2016.
-They seem to be the logic schematics for an emulator that combines both the IOU and the MMU.
-The exact purpose of this emulator is unknown, but it's possible that it was to develop what would become the Apple //c.
-The transistor level schematic seem to be closer to the actual MMU, but it is unknown exactly how similar it is to the official MMU.

 # What was not implemented

 Only features related to the Apple IIe were implemented.
-These are the bonding options used in this implementation:
+Below are the bonding options used in this implementation.
+They should be considered fixed and constants.
+Everything that is connected to the inverse values of the bonding options have been left out.

 | Bonding<br/>Option | Value |
 | --- | --- |
 | 64K | HIGH |